sunstriderko/MountainsHelper/README.md

 attributes.
 Thats the main feature of this project to have a database of tours that are sorted based on country and difficulty.
 Database have to be filled by the user.
 Statistics form is meant to be a tracker of your own achievements.

 The project is finished, but I still work on some bug fixes.
+This application will not work properly on any PC due to SQL database being on my local PC!